 Children aged under 18 and tax – a few key considerations

-As with adults, children aged under 18 can earn up to the tax free allowance in each tax year (£11,500 in 2017/18) and pay no income tax.
-This is the maximum income that can be earned tax free during each tax year and will include earnings from all sources subject to income tax.
+As with adults, children aged under 18 can earn up to the tax free allowance in each tax year (£12,500 in 2020/2021) and pay no income tax.
+This is the maximum income that can be earned tax free during each tax year and will include earnings from all sources subject to income tax and National Insurance.

 The most common sources of income for children are: